What we are offering to you is a proper method:

 - #6- Results are visible right away since the stretch reflex is avoided.
 You just need to try the two exercises and see by yourself, it is not exaggerated at all to say you see progress right away.

 Let's do an upper body exercise!

-This is a KS Stretch that will work primarily on Latissimus Dorsi and Pectoralis Major.
+This is a ZS Stretch that will work primarily on Latissimus Dorsi and Pectoralis Major.
 Rarely anyone knows how to isolate these muscles properly.
 Look at the picture carefully and read the explanation below.

 Benefits: Improves Cowface Pose, Headstand and Handstands, Downward Facing Dog, Wheels and Back bends and any posture where upper back, chest and shoulders must be flexible.